docker-flow/docker-flow-proxy/docs/swarm-mode-auto.md

 Let's create the `swarm-listener` service.

-> **A note to Windows users**
+!!! info
->
+	**A note to Windows users**

-> For mounts to work, you will have to enter one of the machines before executing the `docker service create` command to work.
+	For mounts to work, you will have to enter one of the machines before executing the `docker service create` command to work.
 To enter the Docker Machine, execute the `docker-machine ssh node-1` command.
 Please exit the machine once you finish executing the command that follows.

 ```bash
 docker service create --name swarm-listener \